Proper Orthogonal Descriptors for Multi-element Chemical Systems: Numerical Experiments

-Figure \ref{fig42b} shows the trade-off between computational cost and training error for EME-SNAP, POD-I, POD-II potentials for different numbers of basis functions listed in Table \ref{tab1}.
-The computational cost is measured in terms of second per time step per atom for molecular dynamics (MD) simulations.
-These MD simulations are performed using LAMMPS \cite{Thompson2022} on a single CPU core of Intel i7 2.4 GHz with $10 \times 10 \times 10$ bulk supercell containing 8000 InP atoms.
-We see that POD-II has almost the same computational cost as POD-I for the same number of basis functions, while having considerably lower energy errors than POD-I. This is because POD-II has exactly the same computational complexity as POD-I. Meanwhile, POD-I is many times faster than EME-SNAP for the same accuracy.
-In particular, POD-I is about 9 times faster than EME-SNAP for $N_{\rm f} = 55$, while POD-I and EME-SNAP have energy errors of 1.65 meV/atom and 1.73 meV/atom, respectively.
-POD-II significantly outperforms EME-SNAP in the sense that POD-II is about 54 times faster than EME-SNAP for the same accuracy of $1$ meV/atom.
+{Figure \ref{fig42b} shows the trade-off between computational cost and force errors for cases listed in Table \ref{tab1}.
+The computational cost is measured in terms of number of cores multiplied by the run time in seconds per time steps per atoms for molecular dynamics (MD) simulations.
+These MD simulations are performed using LAMMPS \cite{Thompson2022} on the 2.1 GHz Intel Broadwell E5-2695 v4 2S x 18C processor of 36 cores with $10 \times 10 \times 10$ bulk supercell containing 8000 InP atoms.
+We see that POD-II has the same computational cost as POD-I, while having considerably lower force errors than POD-I. This is because POD-II has a greater number of descriptors than POD-I for exactly the same computational complexity.
+Meanwhile, ACE, POD-I, and POD-II are many times faster than EME-SNAP for the same accuracy.
+For the level of accuracy of force errors less than 0.015 eV/\AA, POD-II outperforms the other potentials in the sense that POD-II has the lowest computational cost for such level of accuracy.
+However, ACE performs better than POD-II for the accuracy of force errors of more than 0.015 eV/\AA.}

+Due to the quadratic per-atom descriptors, the quadratic POD potential demonstrates significantly greater accuracy compared to the linear POD, SNAP, and ACE potentials.
+This enhanced accuracy largely stems from the global scope of the quadratic per-atom descriptors, which take into account the entire system rather than just local interactions.
+This global approach allows for a more detailed and accurate modeling of complex atomic behaviors and interactions.
+In contrast, because the linear POD, SNAP, and ACE potentials are short-range potentials, they may not be able to capture important global effects.
+This limitation highlights the advantage of the quadratic POD potential in environments where long-range interactions play a critical role in the behavior of the system.